cswen29/DigitalMusicalInstrumentProject/Proposal/GettingStarted.md

 ### Installation
 Here are the softwares and libraries you will need to get started:
+Arduino IDE
+- Teensy (for Arduino IDE 2.0.4 or later) in Boards Manager MaxMSP
+Zig Sim Pro in Apple Store

 ### Breadboard setup
 Here is the [fritzing file](/Media/Serial01_Ultrasonic.fzz)